vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 18 / A Note on Skandagupta’s Bhitarī Stone Pillar Inscription 377

 are mentioned, and a main clause (12cd).
 The crux of the verse is pāda b.
 Fleet and Sircar read ‘iyam. yaś cātra sam. sthitah. ’ (with question marks), Bhandarkar (Chhabra and Gai) proposes: ‘iyam. yaś cātra [sa ˙mskri(r. )tah. ]’ (op. cit.
 316).
-One would assume that the act of sam. skr.- (consecration) is normally comprised in the ritual of pratis.t.hā- (installation) and plays no role here. iyam. is signif icant: it may correspond to m¯urtir in pāda a, but it stands after the caesura in the next pāda.
+One would assume that the act of sam. skr.- (consecration) is normally comprised in the ritual of pratis.t.hā- (installation) and plays no role here. iyam. is signif icant: it may correspond to mūrtir in pāda a, but it stands after the caesura in the next pāda.
 This means that pāda 12b actually recapitulates the two things that are referred to by ubhayam in 12c: 1) this one here (namely, the image), and (ca) 2) ‘who/that which is here sam. ...’.
 This interpretation takes pāda 12a in apposition to iyam. .
 Fleet’s and Sircar’s reading sam. sthitah. could be understood as a periphrase of grāmah. : ‘the one who is living here, (i.e. the community)’, although it remains slightly unsatisfactory.
 Willis 2009, 148 f. has reexamined the case in detail and reads sam. śritah. , which gives the better sense: that which has been ‘attached’ or ‘consigned’, viz. to the installed deity.

 My comprehensive understanding of the proclamation made in vv.
 8–12 is presented in a critical edition and translation of the text in the Appendix.